iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators/Resolvent and Minty Paramaterization.md

 > \forall x, y \in \mathbb E.
 > $$

-in particular, this resolvent operator is also non-expansive.
+In particular, this resolvent operator is also non-expansive.

 **References:**